Julie Imanuel Brown was appointed to the Florida Public Service Commission by Governor

 received the Dean’s Cup for the College of Journalism and Communications.
 She earned

-a Juris Doctorate from the University of Florida Levin College of Law and is a member
+a Juris Doctorate from the University of Florida Levin College of Law, is a member

 Commissioner Brown and her husband have two children.